Privacy Policy: How Your Data Is Collected, Used, and Protected

 1. What Information We Collect

-• Payment details processed in U.S. dollars through payment processors
+• Payment information processed through third-party payment systems in U.S. dollars

-• Device data including browser type, operating system, and IP address
+• Device data — your browser type, operating system, IP address

-• Location details such as state, region, or ZIP code
+• Location signals like your state, region, or ZIP code

-• Behavioral data tied to browsing history and account activity
+• Behavioral patterns tied to account activity and browsing history

 Identifiers Email address, username Account creation and login